klaytn/klaytn-service-sdk/packages/oracles-starter-kit/README.md

 <br/>

+Oracles take data from the outside world and put it into the blockchain for other smart contracts to consume.
-This is a hardhat project containing contracts and scripts for Chainlink and Witnet integrations.
+This is a hardhat project containing contracts and scripts for `Chainlink` and `Witnet` integrations.

 ## Install